google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

   # The shader (job) to reduce.
   shaderfamilies/sf1/variant_004.json

-  # When doing a bad image reduction, it is crucial that we do not change the semantics of the shader;
+  # Do not change the semantics of the shader: essential when doing bad image reductions.
-  # for example, by removing statements that are used to calculate the output colour values.
+  # Thus, glsl-reduce will mostly just reverse the trasformations that were added by glsl-generate,
+  # although it can also do some simple reductions like constant propagation.
+  --preserve-semantics

-  # Reduce while sufficiently different from reference image.
+  # Interestingness test: the produced image is different from the reference image.
   # I.e. the image comparison value is LARGER than the threshold.
   --reduction-kind ABOVE_THRESHOLD